maxwelllloyd/maxwelllloyd.github.io/README.md

 * Our js files in the js folder
 * Our processed raw data in the data folder
 * Our javscript libraries in the libs folder
-* Our javacsript files which are used in conjunction with nodejs to pre-process files are in the nodejs processing folder
+* Our javacsript files which are used in conjunction with nodejs to pre-process files in the nodejs processing folder

-Visit the following websites to view our raw data files:
+Visit the following websites to view our raw data files: <br>
 [Yelp Academic Data Set](https://www.yelp.com/academic_dataset) <br>
 [Raw Data File](https://www.dropbox.com/sh/kvvk79yasv6dmyq/AAAKFXXIZnGBa7F98gmdIACua?dl=0)